wp-plugins/image-watermark/readme.txt

 == Changelog ==

+= 1.1.1 =
+* New: Added option to enable or disable manual watermarking in Media Library
+* Fix: Apply watermark option not visible in Media Library actions
+* Fix: Warning on full size images

 = 1.1.0 =
 * New: Bulk watermark - Apply watermark in Media Library actions
 * New: Watermark images already uploaded to Media Library